GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ![](01-Complete-script_files/figure-markdown_github/graph%20of%20random%20forest%20hyperparamters-1.png)

-Cartesian grid search of ANN topology indicates that increasing the number of nodes in the first hidden layer decreases linear correlation with the outcome.
-Cartesian grid search of ANN topology indicates that increasing the number of layers and nodes results in lower values of *r*<sup>2</sup>.
-Thus, the most simple ANN architecture (one hidden layer with one node) provides the highest correlation coefficient (*r*<sup>2</sup> = 0.78).
-The second best topology (two hidden layers with one node at each layer) provides a marginally lower value (0.0005 lower).
+The Cartesian grid search of the ANN topology ) indicates that increasing the number of nodes in the first hidden layer decreases linear correlation with the outcome and that increasing the number of layers and nodes results in lower values of *r*<sup>2</sup>.
+Thus, the simplest ANN architecture (one hidden layer with one node) provides the highest correlation coefficient (*r*<sup>2</sup> = 0.78).
+The second-best topology (two hidden layers with one node at each layer) provides a marginally lower value (0.0005 lower).

 ``` r
 data.frame(nnet_model$results) %>%